Teotihuacan: Writing and literature

 There was a big find in the La Ventilla district that contains over 30 signs and clusters on the floor of the patio.
 Much of the findings in Teotihuacan suggest that the inhabitants had their own writing style.
 The figures were made "quickly and show control" giving the idea that they were practiced and were adequate for the needs of their society.
 Other societies around Teotihuacan adopted some of the symbols that were used there.
 The inhabitants there rarely used any other societies' symbols and art.
 These writing systems were not anything like those of their neighbors, but the same writings show that they must have been aware of the other writings.

+In October 2025, a partial decipherment of the writing system has been proposed, identifying the language of the writing as proto-Corachol-Nahua, an early form of an Uto-Aztecan language.

-Obsidian laboratories
+Obsidian workshops

-The processing of obsidian was the most developed art and the main source of wealth in Teotihuacan.
-The laboratories produced tools or objects of obsidian of various types, intended for commercial transactions beyond the geographical boundaries of the city, such as figurines, blades, spikes, knife handles, jewelry or ornaments, etc. Obsidian came mainly from the mines of Pachuca (Teotihuacan) and its processing was the most important industry in the city, which had acquired the monopoly in the trade of obsidian in the broader Middle American region.
+The processing of obsidian was the most developed art and the main source of wealth in Teotihuacan and many other ancient Mesoamerican cultures.
+The workshops produced tools or objects of obsidian of various uses and types (black and grey colors), intended for commercial transactions beyond the geographical boundaries of the city, with cities such as Monte Alban in Oaxaca Mexico, Tikal in Guatemala, and some Mayan states.
+Figurines, blades, arrowheads, spikes, knife handles, jewelry, masks, or ornaments, etc were some of the most notable and common objects constructed.
+Obsidian came mainly from the mines of Pachuca (Teotihuacan) and its processing was the most important industry in the city, which had acquired the monopoly in the trade of obsidian in the broader Middle American region.
 The state also heavily monitored the trade, movement, and creation of obsidian tools, as it was such an important industry in the city that it was limited to the regional workshops where the tools were produced.
+This brittle yet strong rock, was mainly formed into objects by flaking off pieces from a larger cone, but wood and bone tools have also been found to have been used in the process.